DelphiWorlds/Kastri/Demos/AdMob/ReadMe.md

 #### Generating a jar that contains R classes

-This process is required only if you are **not disabling UMP support** ([see above](#user-messaging-platform-ump-support))
+This process is required **ONLY if you are using UMP support** ([see above](#user-messaging-platform-ump-support))

-User Messaging Platform (UMP) requires `R` classes associated with the play-services-ads-22.2.0.jar file that is part of the "default" libraries used by Delphi 12.x.
+User Messaging Platform (UMP) requires `R` classes associated with the play-services-ads-22.2.0.jar file that is part of the "default" libraries used by Delphi 12.x **or later**.
 When using Android Studio, these are generated automatically; with Delphi, they need to be generated separately.

 This process could be done manually via the command line or in a batch file, however an easier way is through the use of [Codex](https://github.com/DelphiWorlds/Codex).
 Once you install Codex, you can follow these steps:

-1. Build and deploy your project at least once.
+1. Build and deploy your project **at least once**.
 This step is important for merging the resources Delphi creates, with resources in the Play Services Base library
 2. From the Codex menu in Delphi, in the Android Tools section, use the Download Package function:

    <img src="./Screenshots/CodexPackageDownload.png" alt="Codex Package Download" height="200">